03 September 2015

 The Lieutenant Bailiff noted further that the exercise of the jurisdiction was subject to equitable defences but she was satisfied that none existed in this case.

 In considering whether to exercise the discretion which she had to set the transaction aside under the Rule, the Lieutenant Bailiff was concerned whether the Current Trustees were perhaps seeking “to have their cake and eat it” and queried whether some advantage had been obtained from an Italian tax perspective by transferring the shares from the BVI company to be held by the Former Trustees directly.
 The parties were required to submit further evidence on this point.
 Further evidence was submitted that no advantage was obtained from an Italian tax perspective, the position under Italian law being exactly the same whether or not the shares were held in the BVI company or by the Former Trustees directly.

 An order was accordingly granted setting aside the transfer of the UK shares by the Former Trustees.
 No written judgment has been handed down.

-Carey Olsen partner Natasha Kapp appeared for the Current Trustees.
+Advocate Natasha Kapp appeared for the current trustees.